tiagopala/gen-ai-study/docs/advanced-technologies/README.md

 The best alternative for common scenarios should be the usage of general purpose LLMs in conjunction with fine-tuning and RAG approaches.

 In summary, combining RAG, fine-tuning, and *pretraining* unlocks the full potential of LLMs, enabling them to perform well across various tasks while leveraging external knowledge and maintaining adaptability

+## Tools and Agents

+LLMs could also be combined with tools to perform actions and make decisions.
+[Check it out](./tools-and-agents.md) for more detailed information.